 Emiliana Arango vs. Anastasia Potapova: Prediction and Match Betting Odds | Abierto Guadalajara

-Anastasia Potapova (No. 27) will take on Emiliana Arango (No. 166) in the Round of 64 of the Abierto Guadalajara on Sunday, September 17.
+On Monday, Emiliana Arango (No. 166 in the world) takes on Anastasia Potapova (No. 27) in the Round of 64 of the Abierto Guadalajara.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!